arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 This property is available in the Enterprise Edition only.

 @RESTSTRUCT{name,post_api_index_inverted_nested,string,required,}
 An attribute path.
 The `.` character denotes nested fields.
-You cannot specify a top-level attribute.

 @RESTSTRUCT{analyzer,post_api_index_inverted_nested,string,optional,}
 The name of an Analyzer to use for this field.
+Default: the value defined by the top-level `analyzer` option.

 @RESTSTRUCT{features,post_api_index_inverted_nested,array,optional,string}
 A list of Analyzer features to use for this field.
 They define what features are